pdxgo/codeofconduct/citizen_code_of_conduct.md

 those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in COMMUNITY_NAME to help us create safe and positive experiences for everyone.
+We invite all those who participate in PDXGo to help us create safe and positive experiences for everyone.

 ## 2.‎ ‏Open [Source/Culture/Tech] Citizenship